Kinkaku-ji (Golden Pavillion): A Symbol of Buddhist, Samurai, and Courtly Power

 Ashikaga Yoshimitsu_PD

 Amidst the tumultuous period of the Southern and Northern Courts (1336-1392), Ashikaga Yoshimitsu (1358-1408, 足利義満) was appointed the third shogun at the tender age of only 10 in 1369, while the upheaval was still unfolding.
-His grandfather, Ashikaga Takauji (1305-1358, 足利尊氏), overthrew the Kamakura Shogunate (1185-1333) at the request of the 96th Emperor Go-Daigo (1288-1339, 後醍醐天皇), and the Emperor's parental rule began.
+His grandfather, Ashikaga Takauji (1305-1358, 足利尊氏), overthrew the Kamakura shogunate (1185-1333) at the request of the 96th Emperor Go-Daigo (1288-1339, 後醍醐天皇), and the Emperor's parental rule began.
 However, it collapsed just three years later because of this misrule.
-Emperor Go-Daigo fled from Kyoto down to mountainous Yoshino in Nara prefecture with the three sacred treasures and established the Southern Court.
+Emperor Go-Daigo fled from Kyoto down to the mountainous Yoshino in Nara prefecture with the three sacred treasures as the imperial regalia and established the Southern Court.
 Meanwhile, Takauji built the Northern Court by setting up another emperor in Kyoto.
 The unprecedented Northern and Southern Courts began, with the existence of two emperors.
-Takauji then became a shogun himself and established the Muromachi Shogunate.
+Takauji then became a shogun himself and established the Muromachi shogunate.
 However, as long as the Southern Courts existed, the warfare showed no signs of abating.
 This was when Yoshimitsu took the political stage.

 Shogunate, Southern & Northern Courts Diagram